creative-tutorials/hashtag/README.md

 <!-- - Hat tip to anyone whose code was used -->
 - Thanks to [@Twitter](https://twitter.com/) for the idea and inspiration

+## 🛡 License

+Hashtag is licensed under the MIT License - Check the [LICENSE](LICENSE) file for details
 <!-- - References -->